InseadDataAnalytics/BuildGenAIprodandBiz/README.md

 - Web article generation [https://aka.ms/inseadGenAi-2](https://aka.ms/inseadGenAI-2)
 - (This one will require some more steps, see below) Extract audio with whisper and process the text [https://aka.ms/inseadGenAi-3](https://aka.ms/inseadGenAi-3)

+We will be adding more over time (as you will notice).

 You may encounter warning pop-up windows - click **ok**

 ![Alt text ](./img/warningnotebook.png)